herbs for menopause weight gain

 In addition, the liver is responsible for metabolizing hormones and helping us get rid of harmful compounds (i.e. detox) that contribute to hormonal imbalance.

-3. Choose an Herb for Blood Sugar Regulation
+3. Choose an Herb for Insulin Sensitivity and Blood Sugar Regulation

 4. Add An Herb for Gut Health